CDT Day 13: East Fork Pentagon Creek to Chinese Wall – Cute Switchbacks Camp to I’m Feeling Hot Hot Hot Camp

 For most of the day, not a whole lot happened.
 The Spotted Bear Alternate stayed low in a forested valley with little to look at besides one’s own feet and green bushes.
 The miles were easy to cruise though, so I enjoyed pushing my pace a little to see what I was capable of.

 We had an easy first push, which brought us to the unexpected, but most welcome, Pentagon Cabin, an unoccupied ranger station.
 The porch and privy were the best features.
-We sat there long enough not moving for a family of birds to approach our spot, pecking for food among the pine duff.
+We sat there unmoving long enough for a family of birds to approach our spot, pecking for food among the pine duff.
 I don’t know what species we were getting friendly with, but it was very pretty.
 The male sported a dirty mustard yellow and black plumage and a yellow brow.
 I thought oriel, but I know fewer bird species than US presidents.

 We were joined just before leaving by a pissed hiker who had hiked five miles on the wrong trail before realizing his mistake.
 10 bonus miles for Gryffindor!